DaniDeniz/DavisHandDataset-Events/README.md

 # DavisHandDataset-Events
-This repository contains the Davis Hand Dataset, that represent manipulation actions recorded using event cameras.
-This dataset consist of 30 different manipulation actions using 6 objects.
+This repository contains the Davis Hand Dataset, which represents manipulation actions recorded using event cameras.
+This dataset consists of 30 different manipulation actions using 6 objects.
 The 30 classes included in this dataset are the following:
 - cup
     - drink, pound, shake, move, pour